-Your school will advise you on your attendance level and a Student Life Adviser may contact you to offer support.
+Your school will advise you on your attendance level and a Student Advisor may contact you to offer support.

-If you’re finding it difficult to get to your classes you should contact a Student Life Adviser for help.
+If you’re finding it difficult to get to your classes you should contact a Student Advisor for help.

 If you don’t meet the attendance requirement set by your School, you could be asked to withdraw from your studies.

 You will be contacted by your School if your attendance is a concern.
 You should tell them if you want to remain on your course.

 In rare cases, schools can instigate a process to permanently withdraw students who are not attending.

 If you submit work late you may face some penalities.

 If you do not submit a formal assessment you will receive a fail for the piece of work, which may make it difficult to pass the year.

 If you do not pass a module, you will be offered the chance to resit assessments during the summer, but the maximum mark awarded will be capped at the pass mark.

 Find out more about credits and marks towards your degree.